skunkwerks/swirl/doc/content/implementation.md

 1. a [decoder], taking internet / wire format to internal parsed format
 2. an [encoder], performing the reverse step from internal format to the wire
-3. [storage] layer comprising merkle tree, binmap lookups and key-value storage
+3. a [storage] layer comprising merkle tree, binmap lookups and key-value storage
 4. simple [deployment] including FreeBSD and Linux/docker support

-To make the most sense, it's recommended to read in orer:
+To make the most sense of the application itself, it's recommended to read in orer:

-- code [layout]
+- high-level code [layout] introducing the general structure of the modules
-- the [supervision]
+- the [supervision] tree (application hierarchy) implemented in Erlang/OTP
 - further sections per module as you like

 ## Future Plans